Gaius Julius Quadratus Bassus

-Gaius Julius Quadratus Bassus (70 – 117) was a Roman senator and general.
+Gaius Julius Quadratus Bassus (70–117) was a Roman senator and general.
 He rose from provincial aristocratic origins to occupy the highest offices of Rome.
-He served as a legionary commander and as imperial governor of Judea, Cappadoccia, Galatia, Syria and Dacia.
+He served as a legionary commander and as imperial governor of Judea, Cappadocia, Galatia, Syria and Dacia.
 He is known to have been active under Trajan in the Dacian and Parthian Wars.
 Bassus was suffect consul in the nundinium of May to August 105 with Gnaeus Afranius Dexter as his colleague.

 Family

-Gaius Julius Quadratus Bassus was born in Pergamon to a family related to the Attalid dynasty and the Galatian tetrarchs.
+Of Greek descent, Gaius Julius Quadratus Bassus was born in Pergamon to a family related to the Attalid dynasty and the Galatian tetrarchs.
 His father was Gaius Julius Bassus, who was Proconsul of Bithynia in 100 to 101.
 He is known to have had at least one son, Gaius Julius Bassus, who was suffect consul in 139.